apocalyptech/eschalon_utils/README.txt

 As you make backups of the maps you're editing, be sure to back up that file as well.

-This was developed on Linux, and it uses Python 2, GTK+, and PyGTK to do its stuff.
-The application also runs perfectly fine on Windows (see the Windows section, below).
-With the required Python/GTK+ packages installed, it runs correctly on OS X as well.
+This was developed on *nix and macOS.
+It uses Python, GTK+, and PyGTK to do its stuff.
+The application also runs perfectly fine on Windows (though this has not been tested recently).

 DISTRIBUTING CONTENT
 --------------------